2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

 * Provisioning (by the books)
   * "making an infrastructure element"
-  * Getting network device/servers to use (installed, configured and registered)
+  * Getting network device/servers ready to use (installed, configured and registered)
 * Orchestration
   * Arranging or coordinating multiple systems
   * Provisioning many servers at once